Rick's Daily Tips

 The one instance in which you should definitely shut the laptop down when moving it is if you plan to carry it around in some type of laptop bag or case.

-A running laptop generates heat, and that heat needs plenty of air in order to properly dissipate.
+A running laptop generates at least some amount of heat, even when it’s in Sleep mode.
+And since that heat can build up the machine needs plenty of air in order to properly dissipate it.

-Allowing the machine to run while confined within a cramped, non-ventilated carrying case would result in overheating, which would eventually result in premature component failure.
+Allowing a laptop to run (or even sleep) over a prolonged period of time while confined within a cramped, non-ventilated carrying case could result in overheating, which could eventually result in premature component failure.

 Bottom line: You can safely move or transport a running laptop that has an SSD installed instead of a hard drive.
 Just be sure to secure it to prevent it from falling to the floor while also ensuring that it has adequate airflow.